 All I want to do is ride this god-forsaken horse to the glue factory.

 The sun begins to set as we (finally) reach the yurt camp, and it is time to part ways with our horses.
-I give mine the obligatory pat on the neck, thanking him for his service.
-Being a crafty horse, he detects my lack of sincerity, and walks off in reply.
+I give mine the obligatory pat on the neck, thanking him for his [lack of] service.
+Being a crafty horse, he detects my lack of sincerity and walks off in reply.
 Bastard.

 Heading to Kyrgyzstan?
 Make sure to check out our backpacking in Kyrgyzstan budget report!